NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 ### Dataset 1 - Health specific tweets from TWitter API
 Three subanalyses of Flu (5K), Opioid (3K) Vaping ~5K worth of tweets were accessed from the Twitter API for over the past 7 days.
 Flu and Opioid were downloaded into seperate spreadsheets.
 Vaping was accessed and explored directly through the API.

 Flu and Opioid sets were examined manually to learn the nature of the tweets and to devise a cleaning strategy.
-The following fields were Twitter were brought into the spreadsheet: the Tweet text, polarity, subjectivity, and location.
+The following fields from Twitter were brought into the spreadsheet: the Tweet text, polarity, subjectivity, and location.
 In additon, the humans labeled each tweet as: 0 negative; 1 positive; or X as neutral or out of scope.

 #### Flu (5K)
-We filtered through the data to see if the data is usable for determining if it would be useful for consumer health, and usable int he model.
+We filtered through the data to see if the data is usable for determining if it would be useful for consumer health, and usable in the model.
 As a genarlization, most of the posts that wre not out of scope were about people discussing getting the flu shot.
 There was a large amount of medicine advertisment.

 #### Opioid (3K)
 The opioid set contains 2,981 tweets.
 After filtering out duplicate tweets, the set was reduced to 1,654 = 55%.
 Of the remaining tweets, many were poltical: